xw2519/HLP-Project-2022-Team-8/README-tlp19.md

         - The function `getSafeDistanceForMove` is used to restrict the distance that a segment can be moved by, according to if it is going to collide with either one of the Symbols on the ends of the wire.
         - In parallel of the segments being moved, `removeRedundantSegments` is called to adjust any two segments going in opposite direction and canceling each other.
     - `moveWire`, on the other hand, gets called whenever a whole wire is selected by a click-and-drag form the user, and simply translates all segments of the selected wire in the direction and distance of the mouse-drag.
         - The local function `translateSegment` is called, and it simply operates the translation on the start of each segment, as their end is defined relative to their start using their `Segment.Vector` component.
 This is different from the previous segment type, where both the start and end of a segment had to be translated by the function.
+Changing the type of Segment to include a `Autorouted` boolean component allows this function to be greatly simplified, as we no longer need to operate on the absolute values of the coordinates of the segment.

 1. Function `updateWire` - **Partial Routing**
     -